POAs and SMSFs

 Barry [2024] FCA 13 – everyone in the SMSF went bankrupt at the same time

-In an urgent matter brought before Justice Shariff, the ramifications of SMSF compliance were starkly illuminated when all members of the Self-Managed Superannuation became disqualified persons.
+In an urgent matter brought before Justice Shariff, the ramifications of SMSF compliance were starkly illuminated when all members of the Self-Managed Superannuation Fund became disqualified persons.
 This was through bankruptcy.
 Orders had to be swiftly granted merely to enable these disqualified members to proceed with the winding up of the SMSF.

 Facts of Barry [2024] FCA 13